techone --service=erp-integration

 ERP Process Automation in Manufacturing and Logistics

 ERP system automation delivers the most value where dozens or hundreds of the same operations are repeated daily, particularly in manufacturing, logistics and procurement.
-Instead of manually entering orders, retyping delivery notes and checking inventory levels in spreadsheets, a properly configured ERP system can manage these processes automatically, in real time and without human error.
+Instead of manually entering orders, retyping delivery notes and checking inventory levels in spreadsheets, a properly configured ERP system can manage these processes automatically and without human error.

-In the order-to-cash area (from order to payment), we automate the entire chain: receiving orders from the e-shop or EDI, checking stock availability, creating production orders or purchase orders, dispatch and invoicing.
-For the procurement process (procure-to-pay), we set up automatic reordering based on minimum stock levels, approval workflows and three-way matching of delivery notes, invoices and purchase orders.
+From order to payment, we automate the entire chain: receiving orders from the e-shop or EDI, checking stock availability, creating production orders or purchase orders, dispatch and invoicing.
+On the procurement side, we set up automatic reordering based on minimum stock levels, approval workflows and three-way matching of delivery notes, invoices and purchase orders.

 We handle warehouse logistics through ERP integration with WMS systems: automated goods receipt, dispatch based on FIFO/FEFO, stocktaking with barcodes or RFID.
+Specific scenarios for configuring ERP for production and distribution logistics are covered in our Logistics and ERP guide.
 For processing incoming documents, we use AI data extraction from invoices, delivery notes and orders, replacing manual retyping and significantly reducing error rates.

-We build the entire automation on the principles of reliable DevOps infrastructure, ensuring your ERP runs stably 24/7 and automated processes are not disrupted by unexpected outages.
-The result is less manual work, faster order throughput and better real-time visibility into process status.
+We build the entire automation on reliable cloud infrastructure, ensuring your ERP runs stably 24/7 and automated processes are not disrupted by unexpected outages.
+At Tecam, we handle procurement, warehousing and invoicing this way with no manual steps.
+Learn more about the new approach in our AI automation guide.

 ERP System for Manufacturing Operations